-- 73. In Enterprise Cars Ltd v CIR (1988) 10 NZTC 5,126, Sinclair J said that the integration test is really whether the person is part and parcel of the organisation and not whether the work is necessary for the running of the business. - 74.
-According to the integration test, a job is likely to be done by an employee if it is: - integral to the business organisation; - the type of work commonly done by "employees"; - continuous (not a "one-off" or accessory operation); - for the benefit of the business rather than for the benefit of the worker. - 75.
-In Bryson Judge Shaw in the Employment Court quoted Lord Denning's "classic description of this test" from his judgment in Stevenson Jordan & Harrison Ltd v MacDonalds [1952] TLR 101, 111 (CA):

-Under a contract of service, a man is employed as part of the business, and his work is done as an integral part of the business; whereas, under a contract for services, his work, although done for the business, is not integrated into it but is only accessory to it.
+- 78. In Enterprise Cars Ltd v CIR (1988) 10 NZTC 5,126 (HC), Sinclair J said that the integration test is whether the person is part and parcel of the organisation and not whether the work is necessary for the running of the business. - 79.
+Under the integration test, a job is likely to be done by an employee if it is: - integral to the business organisation; - the type of work commonly done by "employees": - continuous (not a "one-off" or accessory operation); - for the benefit of the business rather than for the benefit of the worker. - 80.
+In the Employment Court decision in Bryson, at [50] Judge Shaw quoted Lord Denning's "classic description of this test" from his judgment in Stevenson Jordan & Harrison Ltd v MacDonalds [1952] 1 TLR 101, 111 (CA): - ... under a contract of service, a man is employed as part of the business, and his work is done as an integral part of the business; whereas, under a contract for services, his work, although done for the business, is not integrated into it but is only accessory to it.

-Recent cases

-Three case summaries
+Relevant decisions

-- 76. This part of the guideline discusses three cases heard in the Employment Court since the Supreme Court's decision in Bryson: - Tse v Cieffe (NZ) Ltd [2009] ERNZ 20;

-- Kiwikiwi v Maori Television Service (2007) 5 NZELR 6; - Tsoupakis v Fendalton Construction Ltd (EMC Wellington WC 16/09, 18 June 2009).

-These decisions concern employment status under s 6 of the ERA.
-As already discussed, s 6 decisions can be relevant when determining employment status for tax purposes to the extent that the decisions concern the common law tests.

-77. The intention of this discussion is to provide an understanding of how the courts approach the question of employment status following Bryson.
-When considering such decisions, it is important to keep in mind that each case turns on its own facts.
-As Judge Shaw noted in Tse v Cieffe (NZ) Ltd "previous case law is only useful in reiterating the relevant principles" (at [6]).
+- 81. This part of the Interpretation Guideline discusses three cases heard in the Employment Court since the Supreme Court's decision in Bryson: - Tse v Cieffe (NZ) Ltd [2009] ERNZ 20; - Kiwikiwi v Maori Television Service (2007) 5 NZELR 6; - Tsoupakis v Fendalton Construction Ltd (EC Wellington WC 16/09, 18 June 2009). - 82.
+These decisions concern employment status under s 6 of the ER Act.
+As already discussed, s 6 decisions can be relevant when determining employment status for tax purposes to the extent that the decisions concern the common law tests. - 83.
+The intention of this discussion is to illustrate how the courts approach the question of employment status following Bryson.
+When considering such decisions, it is important to remember that each case turns on its own facts.
+As Judge Shaw noted in Tse v Cieffe (NZ) Ltd, "previous case law is only useful in reiterating the relevant principles".